IBM/cloud-pak-deployer/docs/src/30-reference/configuration/cp4d-assets.md

 The Cloud Pak Deployer can implement demo assets and accelerators as part of the deployment process to standardize standing up fully-featured demo environments, or to test patches or new versions of the Cloud Pak using pre-defined assets.

+## Node changes for ROKS and Satellite clusters
+If you put a script named `apply-custom-node-settings.sh` in the `CONFIG_DIR/assets` directory, it will be run as part of applying the node settings.
+This way you can override the existing node settings applied by the deployer or update the compute nodes with new settings.
+For more information regarding the `apply-custom-node-settings.sh` script, go to [Prepare OpenShift cluster on IBM Cloud and IBM Cloud Satellite](../process/install-cloud-pak.md#prepare-openshift-cluster-on-ibm-cloud-and-ibm-cloud-satellite).

 ## `cp4d_asset`
 A `cp4d_asset` entry defines one or more assets to be deployed for a specific Cloud Pak for Data instance (OpenShift project).
 In the configuration, a directory relative to the configuration directory (`CONFIG_DIR`) is specified.
 For example, if the directory where the configuration is stored is `$HOME/cpd-config/sample` and you specify `assets` as the asset directory, all assets under `/cpd-config/sample/assets` are processed.